 You can expect super-skinny bezels and Android TV across the range.
 There's finally a microphone in the remote, too, which is great for searching for apps and content on Android TV.

-The TV line-up should start appearing in later this year, but prices will have to wait until a little closer to launch.
+The TV line-up should start appearing in the UK from March, but prices will have to wait until a little closer to launch.

 With no UHD Blu-ray player due any time soon (unlike Panasonic), Ultra is Sony's alternative.
 It's a new UHD streaming service rolling out to Sony's 2016 Android TVs later this year.
 You'll be able to buy films for instant playback at UHD quality.
 Ultra supports HDR too, so you aren't missing out by not buying the UHD Blu-ray.

 Ultra is still in the early stages, so there's no word if it'll eventually be available on other Android-powered TVs or if it's exclusive to Sony.
-It should launch later this year in the US, but it's not yet confirmed for the Middle East.
+It should launch later this year in the US, but it's not yet confirmed for Malaysia.

 Music more your thing?
 The UHP-H1 plays Hi-Resolution tracks from pretty much anything you could throw at it, including USB and Blu-ray discs.
 Hook it into your network and it plays nicely with Sony's multi-room speakers too.
 It's got Spotify and Deezer built in, and can stream to your wireless headphones over Bluetooth.

 Oh, and it doubles as a Blu-ray player, upscaling your discs to 4K.
-It'll be on sale in March for around US$500.
+It'll be on sale in March for around £350 (RM2,263).